vishnuprasoodanan/Fiber_Intervention_Study/README.md

 ), and then proceeded to remove the adapters.
 Analysis of the human and mouse-derived 16S amplicon sequences was performed using the QIIME21 (version 2021.4) pipeline and R (version 4.1.3) in R Studio (RStudio Team, version 2022.07.2).
 Sequences were then clustered into ASVs using the SILVA2 classifier (version 138).
 DADA23 was employed to generate the feature table, which comprises ASV-IDs along with the corresponding count of detected ASVs in each sample.
 9,974 ASVs were detected in this analysis.
 Low-abundance ASVs were excluded based on the criterion that an ASV should be present in a minimum of two samples with a total ASV count of less than 10.
 3,115 ASVs remained after this criterion.
 On average 23,900 ASVs were detected per samples (median =13,183).

 ### ASV data generated from QIIME2 analysis
-ASV-table generated in this analysis has been kept at the directory named "ASV_Table_Summary"
+The ASV table generated from this analysis has been stored in the directory named "ASV_Table_Summary".
+Within this folder, you'll also find a README file that provides details about the contents of each file included.

 ### Scripts used for Analysis
 **Pairwise_Wilcox_Test.R:** This script is used to carry out pairwise Wilcoxon test in genus abundance data from visit-1 and visit-3.